gizmecano/grav-theme-hereditor/README.md

 ## Updating the theme

-As development for the _Hereditor_ theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience. <!--Updating _Hereditor_ is easy, and can be done through Grav's GPM system, as well as manually.-->
+As development for the _Hereditor_ theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience. <!--Updating the _Hereditor_ theme is easy, and can be done through Grav's GPM system, as well as manually.-->

 <!--### GPM update